drak3/TeamSpeak3-ChannelWatcher/doc/source/getting-started.rst

 Installation
 ------------
-Simply download and unpack the archive provided here_.
-Make sure that all prerequisites are met:
+Simply download and unpack the archive provided here_ and make sure that all prerequisites are met:
  - php version greater than 5.3.2
  - enabled fsockopen()
  - ability to run php on the command line